National Air and Space Museum: Renovation

-The Air and Space Museum announced a two-year renovation of its main entrance hall, "Milestones of Flight" in April 2014.
+The Air and Space Museum announced a two-year renovation of its main entrance hall, "Milestones of Flight", in April 2014.
 The renovation to the main hall (which had not received a major update since the museum opened in 1976) was funded by a $30 million donation from Boeing.
 The gift, which will be paid over seven years, is the largest corporate donation ever received by the Air and Space Museum.
 Boeing had previously given donations totaling $58 million.
 The hall will be renamed the "Boeing Milestones of Flight Hall".
 The renovation (whose total cost was not revealed) began in April 2014, and will involve the temporary removal of some exhibits before the hall is refurbished.
 Because some exhibits represent century-old achievements that no longer resonate with the public, some items will be moved to other locations in the museum while new exhibits are installed.

-The first new exhibit, a 1930s wind tunnel, will be installed in November 2014.
+The first new exhibit, a drive fan from a wind tunnel dating back to the 1930s and used by NASA's predecessor organization, the National Advisory Committee for Aeronautics, was installed in February 2015.
 Following completion, the hall will present a "more orderly" appearance, and allow room for the placement of future new exhibits (which will include moving the filming model of the USS Enterprise from the original 1960s Star Trek television series into the hall).
 The renovation will also include the installation of a "media wall" and touch-screen information kiosks to allow visitors to learn about items on display.
 An additional gift from Boeing is funding the renovation of the "How Things Fly" children's exhibit, new museum educational programming, and the creation of an accredited course on flight and space technology for elementary and secondary school teachers.